ansible/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 recommended option as it works with all authentication options, but requires a certificate to be created and used on the WinRM listener.

-The ``ConfigureRemotingForAnsible.ps1`` creates a self-signed certificate and creates the listener with that certificate.
-If in a domain environment, ADCS can also create a certificate for the host that is issued by the domain itself.
+If in a domain environment, ADCS can create a certificate for the host that is issued by the domain itself.

 If using HTTPS is not an option, then HTTP can be used when the authentication option is ``NTLM``, ``Kerberos`` or ``CredSSP``.
 These protocols will encrypt